berlino/seq_icl/readme.md

 ### Acknowledgements

 This repo is adapted from [safari](https://github.com/HazyResearch/safari/tree/main).
+Triton implementations are taken from